Most Beautiful Places in Jamaica to Visit

 Tips and tricks and do´s and don´ts for Jamaica

-I myself prefer staying along the coastal areas of the island, which are more laid back and accustomed to travelers.
+- I myself prefer staying along the island’s coastal areas, which are more laid back and accustomed to travelers.

-Smoking weed is very common here and it will most likely be offered to you at some point.
+- Smoking weed is widespread here, and it will most likely be offered to you at some point.
 Keep in mind that although most authorities don’t care, it is technically still illegal on the island, so be smart.

 Security tips for female travelers

-Don’t go out drinking alone, and don’t share your hotel information with people you don’t trust.
-Be conscious of the fact that every city has good and bad areas – research before you go, so you know your good areas and stay in them.
+- Don’t go out drinking alone, and don’t share your hotel information with people you don’t trust.
+Be conscious that every city has good and bad areas – research before you go, so you know your good areas and stay in them.

-Although an island, it is a large one!
+Although an island, Jamaica is a large one!
 It would take over six hours to cross from one side to the other.

-If you want to get out for the day, the hotel can always assist with arranging local drivers.
+If you want to get out for the day, the hotel can always arrange local drivers.

 Things to pack for Jamaica